lule345/lules-oddities/README.md

-# html-test-site
+# Lule's Oddities
-soon to be a html file dump site created by lule345
+A work in progress landing page to showoff my profile. created by lule345